-- 15. Lot 14-Proposed Lot 14 has no frontage on the internal public street.
+- 17. Lot 14-Proposed Lot 14 has no frontage on the internal public street.
 For access, the applicant proposes an access easement in accordance with Section 24-128(b)(1) of the Subdivision Regulations.
 However, this easement traverses the parcel set aside for stormwater management.
 In fact, the driveway for Lot 14 shown on the preliminary plan includes a separate parking facility for stormwater pond maintenance trucks.
 This presents a problematic relationship between these land uses.
 The minimum frontage requirement in the R-A Zone is 25 feet.
 The plan can be easily amended to provide a 25-foot-wide pipe stem for Lot 14 so that it can have its own frontage.
-Staff recommends this change be made prior to signature approval of the preliminary plan so that any necessary changes can be made to the stormwater management facility. - 16.
+Staff recommends this change be made prior to signature approval of the preliminary plan so that any necessary changes can be made to the stormwater management facility. - 18.
 City of Bowie-The City of Bowie City Council heard the application on July 7, 2003.
 The City Council recommends approval of the application subject to 11 conditions.
-The following staff analysis of the city's conditions is offered:

 Condition 1 requires the payment of a fee for an Emergency Services Vehicle at the Bowie Town Center.
-This is included in the staff's conditions.
+This condition is included.

 Condition 2 requires the applicant to provide a fair-share contribution of \$1,890 toward improvements on US 301 from MD 197 to US 50.
 This fair-share contribution was imposed on the rest of Longleaf when it was subdivided in the early 1990s.
-However, staff has determined that the existing affected intersections operate at acceptable levels of service and staff recommends no transportation-related conditions.
+However, the affected intersections operate at acceptable levels of service, no transportation-related conditions are required.

 Condition 3 requires the applicant to provide a "Share the Road With a Bike" sign along Governor's Bridge Road.
 Currently, this section of Governor's Bridge Road is a two-lane scenic road with no shoulders.
 Bicyclists traveling this road now must use the travel lane to do so.
-Notwithstanding the scenic and historic nature of this section of this road, if road improvements are required, staff agrees that a sign would be appropriate here.
-Therefore, staff includes this in the staff recommendation.
+Notwithstanding the scenic and historic nature of this section of this road signs would be appropriate here.

 Condition 4 regards the city's approval of the stormwater management concept plan.
-Given that this is solely a city issue, staff does not recommend inclusion in the Planning Board's approval.
+This is solely a city issue.

 Condition 5 requires the applicant to provide a split-rail fence around the stormwater management pond.
-Staff recommends that the design and final fencing and landscaping of the pond be a matter for review at a limited detailed site plan stage.
+The design and final fencing and landscaping of the pond shall be a matter for review at a limited detailed site plan stage.

 Condition 6 requires the building restriction lines to be shown on the plan.
-Staff does not typically recommend that these lines appear on a final plat; if for some reason a homeowner seeks a variance, an amendment to the final plat would be required as well.
-This is an unnecessary extra burden on the homeowner.
-However, including them on the preliminary plan is helpful.
-Therefore, staff recommends the plan be amended to include these, but they should not be included on the final plat.
+Therefore, the plan shall be amended to include these, but they should not be included on the final plat.

 Condition 7 requires that the limits of the conservation easement included in previous record plats for Longleaf be included on the preliminary plan.
 All easements are required to be shown on the preliminary plan.
-Therefore, staff recommends this addition be made.

 Condition 8 requires a limited, staff-level detailed site plan for the monumental entrance features.
-Staff agrees and includes this as part of the recommendation.

 Condition 9 requires the applicant to provide documentation on the maintenance of the entrance features.
-Staff agrees and includes this as part of the recommendation.

 Condition 10 requires the applicant to comply with the city's Wildlife Guidelines.
-Since these are not county guidelines, staff does not include this in the recommendation.
+Since these are not county guidelines, the condition is not imposed.